-All students going into Nursing, Midwifery, Physiotherapy, Occupational Therapy, ODP & Paramedic placements must have Occupational health clearance prior to commencement of placement which is paid for by the university.
+All students commencing Nursing, Midwifery, Physiotherapy, Occupational Therapy, Speech and Language Therapy, ODP & Paramedic placements must have Occupational health clearance prior to commencement of placement.

 It is important that students attend all appointments with Occupational Health services to ensure that all blood screening and vaccinations can be completed before students are due to commence placement.
 This ensures that students are protected from infections that patients may be carrying and conversely that patients are protected from infections the student may be carrying.
 This is completed in accordance with Department of Health guidance.

 Occupational Health clearance is an admission requirement for the programme, we may therefore suspend a student’s studies, or the student could be asked to leave the course if compliance with this requirement is not met.

 If a student fails to attend an appointment without informing Occupational Health in advance in compliance with their cancellation policy, a charge of £40 will be issued.

 Students will receive an email giving log in details for the ‘Wellbeing Partners’ web site and access to the online health assessment form.

 Students should complete the online health assessment form as soon as possible, upload relevant scanned documentation such as immunisations and vaccination dates.
 Students are responsible for any fees requested by the GP for provision of immunisation information.
 Where an invite to a pre-induction event is received students should complete this form by the date noted on the invite to allow screening to take place at the event and to avoid unnecessary travel and expense.